$40 for 40 Legacy Campaign Donors

 We streamed this PowerPoint slideshow at our 40th Anniversary “Making Conflict History” party on December 3.
 It contains a selection of past and present volunteers, friends, Board members & staff.
 People had a great time watching the slideshow throughout the evening.

-We wanted to share it with those who couldn’t attend on December 3.
+Here are some photos from the anniversary party.
 Please take a few minutes to view it on Facebook.
 You may find yourself!
 Click here to start the show.

 Our 2016 Public Service Record

 In 2016, Community Boards serves 2.370 individuals these services: mediation, conflict coaching, facilitation, trainings, case intake & referrals, scholarships, and outreach & public education.
 Among those served:

 - 305 mediation cases were opened